treasure-data/td-ios-sdk/README.md

 ## Xcode Compatibility

-The current version has been built and tested with Xcode v8.2.
+The current version has been built and tested with XCode v9.2.

 At the moment, Xcode v9 or later is **not supported**.